AmrHMorsy/AmrHMorsy.github.io/_posts/2025-09-04-HowIBuiltaVulkanRenderingEngine.md

 ### **Implementing A Lighting System** <br>
 <br>

-Next, I decided to embark on implementing the lighting system.
-It was fairly simple.
-All I had to do was create a new uniform buffer containing information like the position and the color of the light, and update the descriptor set to account for the extra binding of the uniform buffer.
-This created uniform buffer, which resides in the fragment shader, will actually be useful later, as I can simply append more data inside it like the camera position, for them to be used by the fragment shader code.
+The scenes I had rendered so far were flat and unrealistic.
+Adding a lighting system was the simplest and most obvious functionality to be next included in the engine, as it would make the scenes more physically accurate and visually better.
+All I had to do was simply create a new uniform buffer in the fragment shader and fill it with information like the position and the intensity of the light source, and then update the descriptor set to account for the extra binding of that fragment shader uniform buffer.

+However, something was missing in this implementation.
+Only one light source was accepted, which is unpractical, as a scene can have multiple.
+Although this can easily be fixed by passing an array of light positions and intensities to the uniform buffer, one issue arised.
+The size of the array in the shader must be known at compile-time.
+It cannot be dynamically determined at run-time.
+This posed restrictiveness on the engine's ability to handle any random scene.
+The best solution I could find at that time was to define a MAX_NUM_LIGHTS varible in the shader and initialize it with a high number, and ensure that the user-defined number of light sources in the scene doesn't exceed that limit.
+This was a resonable solution, though I am unsure if it was the best and most effecient fix for the problem.

 <br>
 <div class="row mt-3">